The Insiders’ Guide to Hiking Wintergreen

 ◆◆ MOST DIFFICULT: Steep rocky sections, experienced hikers only.

 Guided hikes are offered by the Nature Foundation at Wintergreen on most Saturdays, with an additional hikes during the fall and summer.
-Go HERE.
+Go HERE for the calendar of events.

 You hike at your own risk